g2g/g2g.github.io/_posts/2020-01-15-choose-a-public-dns-server-for-more-privacy.markdown

 date: 2020-01-15T19:56:35+01:00
 ---

-## Choose a public DNS server for more privacy ##
+You have to prepend a nameserver in resolv.conf file.

-You want to choose public DNS servers in KISS mode (Keep It Simple and Stupid) ?
+Follow this quick guide in KISS mode (Keep It Simple and Stupid).

-So prepend a nameserver in resolv.conf

 * create (if not exits) /etc/dhclient.conf file with